justObug/CreateQuoteBDDHomeWork/README.md

 ## Logging

-The framework uses Logback for logging with the following configuration:
+The framework uses SLF4J with Logback for logging with the following configuration:
 - Console output for immediate feedback
-- File logging for detailed analysis
+- File logging configured for detailed analysis (requires `logs/` directory)
 - Separate performance logs for performance testing
 - Configurable log levels per environment

-Log files are written to the `logs/` directory:
+Log files are configured to be written to the `logs/` directory:
 - `application.log` - General application logs
 - `performance.log` - Performance test logs

+Troubleshooting Logging Issues
+1. Ensure the `logs/` directory exists in the project root
+2. Verify test execution is reaching code paths with logging statements
+3. Check for package mismatches in test runners (ensure `glue` parameter matches step definition package)
+4. Validate logback.xml configuration in both source and target directories
+5. Check console output for any logging-related

 ## Dependencies